 MEAN CIRCULATION RESPONSE

 The Figure 6a present the long term climatological circulation (geopotential at 700 hPa and vector winds) for NDJFM 1979 – 2010 (from NCEP).
 In average over the SH summer, westerly winds dominate the NZ region.
 The Figure 6b to 6i presents the composite anomalies related to each phase of the MJO.
 One must note that not all phases of the MJO are (in average over the NDJFM season) related to significant anomalies over the NZ region.
 In particular, phase 1 and 8 are not related to circulation anomalies of noticeable amplitude interacting with NZ’s landmass.
 On the other hand, phase 6 for example is related to significant north-easterly anomalies over NZ, a pattern consistent with enhanced rainfall over the north / northeast facing regions of NZ (Northland, Bay of Plenty and north of the South Island) and decreased rainfall to the west of the Southern Alps in the South Island (see figure 3f).
-The phase 4 of the MJO is associated with south to south-easterly anomalies, bringing cool dry air from the Southern Ocean, a pattern again consistent with mainly reduced rainfall over the western side of the Southern Alps and western North Island (Figure 3c).
+Phase 4 of the MJO is associated with south to south-easterly anomalies, bringing cool air from the Southern Ocean, a pattern again consistent with mainly reduced rainfall over the western side of the Southern Alps and western North Island (Figure 3c).

 WEATHER REGIMES RESPONSE

-In this section, we re-assess the implication of changes in regional circulation for the NZ rainfall anomalies by adopting a regime view, using the typology developed by Kidson (2000, see section 2.2), and investigate the circulation impacts of the MJO in terms of changes in the occupation statistics of these regimes.
+In this section, we re-assess the implication of changes in regional circulation for the NZ rainfall anomalies by adopting a regime view, using the typology developed by Kidson (2000, see section 2.2), and investigate the atmospheric circulation impacts of the MJO in terms of changes in the occupation statistics of these regimes.
 In the first part of this section we present a brief overview of the main characteristics of the so-called ‘Kidson types’.

 Characteristics of the Kidson types

-We refer the reader to Kidson 200 (ibid) for the details of the method.
+We refer the reader to Kidson (2000) for the details of the synoptic type classification method.
 The archetypes (centroids) associated with each Kidson type are presented in Figure 7a.
 Their climatological distribution over the period 1972-2010 is presented in Figure 7b (mean seasonal cycle) and 7c (NDJFM).
-During the summer of the HSE regime (blocking) is greatly enhanced compared to winter (give figures here) while the zonal regimes (notably H) are less frequent.
+During the summer, the ‘HSE’ type (within a larger ‘blocking’ regime) is greatly enhanced compared to winter (give figures here) while the zonal regime types (notably ‘H’ type) are less frequent.
 Other diagnostics to be shown and discussed are possibly their transitions, persistence, and the correlation between the seasonal anomalies in frequency ??? if So that makes figure 8

 Changes in frequency in response to the MJO

 The Figure 9 presents the change in the frequency (compared to the NDJFM climatology) of the 12 Kidson types as a function of the MJO phase.
-The significance of the frequency changes are assessed via a Monte-Carlo approach based on artificial realizations of the time-sequences of the Kidson types (using Markov-chains generators) as described into details in section 2.X.
+The significance of the frequency changes are assessed via a Monte-Carlo approach based on artificial realizations of the time-sequences of the Kidson types (using Markov-chains generators) as described in section 2.X.
 First it must be noted that few of the anomalies in frequency of the regimes emerge as significant according to our test.

 In the following, we investigate the delayed response of the Kidson types (in terms of changes in frequency) to the MJO phase.